 See Dolphins: I am sure you wouldn’t have thought Goa as a place where you go exploring dolphins.
 But it is.
 There are many boat services that take you on dolphin spotting trips for as low as 350 Rupees for one hour ride.
 Most of these trips can be found in North Goa, around Calangute.

 Relaxing at your favorite beach shack: This is perhaps what completes a true Goan experience.
-Find your favourite beach shack, buy a few beers and spend the cosy evening with other travellers.
-Some of the most popular beach shacks with most happening crowd, includes St. Anthony (Baga Beach), Thalassa (Vagator), Bean Me Up (Anjuna), and Souza Lobo (Calangute).
+Find your favourite beach shack, buy a few beers and spend the cozy evening with other travellers.
+Some of the most popular beach shacks with a happening crowd, includes St. Anthony (Baga Beach), Thalassa (Vagator), Bean Me Up (Anjuna), and Souza Lobo (Calangute).

 Rent A Bike And explore nearby beaches: There are more than 50 beaches in Goa and hopping from one beach to the other is a great way to experience, and moreover explore Goa.
 Just rent a scooter and drive off in any direction.